-5. In Level II cases, the complainant and the accused student are given the opportunity to meet with the Dean of Students or their designee prior to the
+5. In Level II cases, the complainant and the accused student are given the opportunity to meet with the Dean of Students or their designee prior to the convening of the Student Conduct Board to discuss the board procedures.

 Conduct processes available for reporting individuals of domestic violence, dating violence, sexual assault, and stalking continued...